gurugio/book_linuxkernel_blockdrv/read-copy-update.md

 Unfortunately there are some constrains:
 1. read-thread cannot read the latest data that the write-thread just has written.
 1. write-thread waits for all read-lock to be unlocked.
-1. Only one write-thread can run.
+1. Only one write-thread can run as while many read-thread are running.
 You must use spinlock to synchronize data for many write-thread.

 References